 Industry Activity at Encounters

-Industry activity at the festival is focused between Wednesday - Friday, and combines high-level masterclasses, panel discussions and industry film screenings with networking opportunities designed to connect filmmakers to industry.
+Film Industry activity at the festival is focused between Wednesday - Friday, and combines high-level masterclasses, panel discussions and industry film screenings with networking opportunities designed to connect filmmakers to the industry.

 The Industry activity offers an informal, social and friendly environment for professional exchange, learning and conversation.

-You can access all of the Industry activity alongside the international Competition with a Festival Pass.
+You can access all of the Film Industry activity alongside the International Competition film screenings with a Festival Pass.

-An overview of the Industry events that took place in 2015 is below.
+An overview of the Industry events that take place at the Festival are below

 DIGITAL VIEWING LIBRARY